GymLeaderTalon/GymLeaderTalon.github.io/generic.md

 nav-menu: true
 ---

-All of our puppies have gone to their forever homes.
+We do not have any available puppies at this time.

-We are planning another litter in 2026 from Bentley x Bailey.
+We are planning another litter in 2026 from King Bentley x Queen Bailey.

 To inquire about our pups, please send an email to morgan@regaldanes.com or use the email form below.

+All of our puppies are $850, will be vet checked and given their first dose of the DHPP vaccine before going home.

+To reserve the puppy of your choice, we require a non-refundable deposit of $250

 Payment forms accepted: Cash, Apple Cash, and Cash App.